umer901/Distributed-Springboot-Task-Processor/README.md

 # Distributed Spring Boot Task Processor

-A backend-focused distributed task processing system built with Java 21, Spring Boot, PostgreSQL, and RabbitMQ.
+(Built with Java 21, Spring Boot, PostgreSQL, RabbitMQ and Robot Framework)

+This project is a backend system for running tasks asynchronously instead of making users wait for long work to finish.
+A client sends a task through the REST API, the API stores it in PostgreSQL, then RabbitMQ delivers the work to a background worker.
+The client can later check the task status (queued, running, succeeded, failed, cancelled, or being retried).

+The project handles retries, failures, duplicate requests, timeouts, database recovery, and clean shutdowns.
+Docker Compose runs the services like separate microservices, while tests using JUnit and Robot Framework prove that the API, database, queue, and worker all cooperate correctly.

 Current implementation includes:

 - Maven/Spring Boot project scaffolding.
 - PostgreSQL schema managed by Flyway.
 - REST APIs for creating, reading, listing, and cancelling tasks.
-- Transactional idempotent task creation.
-- Transactional outbox publishing to RabbitMQ.
+- Taask creation and publishing to RabbitMQ.
 - RabbitMQ workers that claim and execute tasks safely.
 - Retry scheduling, timeout recovery, and duplicate-message tolerance.
 - Docker Compose services for API, worker, PostgreSQL, and RabbitMQ.
 - Testcontainers integration tests.
 - Robot Framework end-to-end API tests.
 - GitLab CI/CD pipeline.
-- Actuator and Prometheus endpoints.
+- Monitoring and logs.

 ## Requirements